✦ My Life is a Lamp ✦ My Home is a Lighthouse

 5-1 Born in Sin and Darkness

-John 3:19This is the judgment, that the light has come into the world, and men loved the darkness rather than the light, for their works were evil.
+John 3:19 (NLT)[19] And the judgment is based on this fact: God’s light came into the world, but people loved the darkness more than the light, for their actions were evil.

 1. Describe the darkness you see in the world today and what can we do about it?
 Isaiah 53:6; Matthew 6:22-24; Romans 3:23, 13:12